automation-study-material/automation-testing/docs/rest-assured/soap-vs-rest.md

 State = stored information about a client between requests.

+Examples:
-Examples: - Logged-in user\
+- Logged-in user
-- Shopping cart\
+- Shopping cart
-- Session ID\
+- Session ID
 - Previous request data

 ------------------------------------------------------------------------

 ## 2️⃣ Stateful System (Concept)

-A stateful system remembers the client.\
+A stateful system remembers the client.
 👉 The server stores session data.

 Think of it like calling the same bank executive every time 📞